Cutwell/slack-semaphore/README.md

-# slack-semaphore
+# 🚩 Slack Semaphore
- Less-invasive phone notifications for Slack users away from their PCs
+ Less-invasive phone notifications for Slack users away from their Macbooks.